ipython/ipython/README.rst

 Overview
 ========

-Welcome to IPython.
+Welcome to Greate IPython.
 Our full documentation is available on `our website
 <http://ipython.org/documentation.html>`_; if you downloaded a built source
 distribution the ``docs/source`` directory contains the plaintext version of these manuals.
 If you have Sphinx installed, you can build them by typing